chinasa056/Car_Dealership_API/project-plan.md

 * Serve full API docs at `/docs`.

----

-If you'd like, I can help **prioritize** these features based on:

-* What will **impress employers**
-* What’s easiest to add first
-* What improves your portfolio fastest

-Want to start from the top of that list, or pick based on your goal (e.g., impress recruiters, simulate a real product, deepen your skills)?

 </details>

 <details>
 <summary><strong> rough proposed endpoint </strong></summary>
-Great strategy.
-To **impress recruiters**, you want to show that:

-* You understand real business flows
+* Do understand real business flows
-* You can build production-ready APIs
+*  build production-ready APIs
-* You prioritize security, scalability, and clarity
+*  prioritize security, scalability, and clarity
-* You don’t just "code" — you "engineer"
+*  don’t just "code" — you "engineer"

-Here’s a **prioritized list of features** to add to your Car Dealership API that will impress most recruiters:
+**prioritized list of features** to add to your Car Dealership API that will impress most recruiters:

 ---